Hall of Famer

 Jimmie Spencer.
 Photo Skiing History.

-James Spencer was a central figure in alpine skiing as the president and CEO of the Canada West Ski Areas Association for 32 years.
+James Spencer was a central figure in alpine skiing as president and CEO of the Canada West Ski Areas Association for 32 years.

-“Jimmie”, as he was known, was born in 1926 in Scotland.
-As a young man he lied about his age in 1943 to enlist in the British Army and was thrown directly into the fray as part of the Allies’ Italian campaign.
+“Jimmie,” as he was known, was born in 1926 in Scotland.
+As a young man, he lied about his age in 1943 to enlist in the British Army and was thrown directly into the fray as part of the Allies’ Italian campaign.
 In May 1945, he was deployed to the Austrian Alps and trained in mountain warfare near the Grossglockner, the country’s highest peak.
-Spencer’s cross-country prowess landed him a spot on the British Olympic team, and he competed in the 1952 and 1956 Winter Olympics.
-He was active as a competitor and race organizer up to his retirement in 1974.

-He pushed for adoption of Canada West Way, a policy of best practices that promoted a dignified, professional front when dealing with the public.
-He established a ski area operations diploma program at Selkirk College and drafted plain language regulations for terrain parks.
-He retired in 2011 at age 85, dividing time between Vernon and his cabin at nearby SilverStar Mountain.
+He spearheaded the adoption of Canada West Way, a best-practices policy that promoted professionalism and dignity in public dealings.
+He established a ski area operations diploma program at Selkirk College and drafted plain-language regulations for terrain parks.

-Spencer was awarded the Order of British Columbia in 2007.
+He was awarded the Order of British Columbia in 2007.
 In 2011, he was inducted into the Canadian Ski Hall of Fame and received an honorary Doctor of Laws from Royal Roads University.

-• 1952 & 1956 – Member of the British Winter Olympic Games ski team.
+• 1952, 1956 – Competed with the British Olympic ski team

 • 2007 – Awarded the Order of British Columbia